Halloween Paper Shapes Witch

-2. Give kids lots of time to arrange and rearrange the shapes.
-Once they decide on just the right combination of colors and shapes, they can glue them to a piece of construction paper to make a picture.
+2. Allow lots of time to arrange and rearrange the shapes.
+Once kids decide on just the right combination of colors and shapes, they can glue them to a piece of construction paper to make a picture.

 Here are a few versions of the Halloween Paper Shapes Witch!
 Kids of different ages will come up with different ideas.

 The best part of this activity will be seeing the pictures kids create from what they observe in books, discuss in a small group, and imagine in their own ways.